-A copy of the approved POC must be kept at the beneficiary's home, in the beneficiary's case record at the support coordination agency, and in the service provider's files.
+A copy of the approved POC must be kept at the recipient's home, in the recipient's case record at the support coordination agency, and in the service provider's files.
 The support coordinator is responsible for providing the copies.

-A copy of the POC must be made available to all staff directly involved with the beneficiary.
+A copy of the POC must be made available to all staff directly involved with the recipient.